 As the Class C motorhome, you’ll see a clear designation of room sections with a rear bedroom, front living room space, and kitchen counter area.
 If you’re looking for a more comfortable Class B for full-time living, these larger B plus models may better fit your needs.

 Unlike Class C RVs, you won’t find a B+ stretch further than 33 feet.
 Even with the extra space, RV manufacturers build both B categories for couples.
-These bigger B plus RVs will have fold-out sofas and dinettes for guest sleeping, but it’s not ideal for long term adventures.
+These bigger B+ RVs will have fold-out sofas and dinettes for guest sleeping, but it’s not ideal for long-term adventures.

 How Much Do Class B+ RVs Cost?

-Class B and Class B plus motorhomes are deceiving.
-People will walk into an RV show or dealership, thinking that smaller means less expensive.
-Be prepared to spend between $70,000- $200,000 for one of them.
+Class B and Class B plus motorhomes can be deceiving when it comes to cost.
+People will walk into an RV show or dealership thinking that smaller means less expensive.
+But you’re looking at between $70,000- $200,000 for a brand-new B+ model.

 Pros and Cons of Class B Plus RVs